-The terms Recruitment and TA are considered to be equivalent by many individuals and organizations.
+The terms Recruitment and Talent Acquisition are considered to be equivalent by many individuals and organizations.
 However, difference does exist.
 Bersin by Deloitte aptly defines TA as a strategic approach comprising of recruitment components (sourcing channels, screening and interviewing, assessing, and selecting) as well as other strategic and process components (workforce planning and segmentation, employment branding, candidate experience management, process expertise and compliance, integration with talent management framework, and analytics/metrics).
 In other words, TA is more of a gestalt approach that is proactive and dynamic.

 Today’s VUCA world mandates companies (irrespective of their size) to think beyond recruitment.
 The intention should not be limited to just opening and closing a position but it should be more proactive and holistic in nature.
 Companies and their leadership team need to understand the importance of TA as it helps align business needs and strategic expertise with the available cross-generational workforce skills, abilities, sourcing strategies available to tap the talent, branding, and campaigns to attract talent, technology as a key differentiator and strengthening the candidate-company relationship to enhance the overall value proposition.